Rahan-M/Grade_Predicting_AI/README.md

 ---

 The best values for the hyperparameters of the Decision Tree Regressor model was found using grid search.
+(Code available in project.ipynb)

 The values were as follows:
 min_samples_split= 5, min_samples_leaf= 5, max_features= None, max_depth= 4, criterion= 'squared_error'

 ---
-The webapp was then created using streamlit whose code is present in app.py,
+The webapp was then created using streamlit,  (app.py)
 the model was saved in a pkl file and then loaded into app.py

 ---
 ## Results
-The model was then trained on the above features and hyperparameters, and the her are its final performance metrics
+The model was then trained on the above features and hyperparameters, and the here are its final performance metrics

-Values of RMSE and r^2 (Coefficient of determination) RMSE : 1.1754037010163108 r^2 : 0.8568457689399083
+Values of RMSE and r^2 (Coefficient of determination) RMSE : 1.1754037010163108
+ r^2 : 0.8568457689399083

  Cross Validation:
  rmse_scores:
 [1.47087101 1.34311317 1.74755629 1.87816684 1.79955646]
 Average RMSE = 1.6478527554973303